 Once you have left the scene, get medical attention.
 Even if you do not have visible injuries and believe that you are okay, see a doctor in case there is an injury that you cannot see or feel.
 Keep any documents or bills from your medical visits.
 If you win your case, the court may award you damages for medical expenses.

-The state of Montana does not have any laws that require motorcyclists to have insurance.
+The state of Montana does not have any laws that require motorcycle riders to have insurance.
 However, it is a good idea to have at least minimum insurance coverage in case anything ever happens to you or your motorcycle.
 The minimum recommended coverage for the three main types of insurance are: $25,000 for physical injury or death of one person in an accident, $50,000 for physical injury or death of two or more people in an accident, and $20,000 for property damage caused by the accident.
 It is recommended that motorcyclists carry under- and uninsured motorist coverage to help reduce the financial risk of catastrophic injuries due to the negligence of fellow motorists.

 If you decide to get insurance for your motorcycle, it is advisable to have proof of insurance on you in case anything happens.
 Adequate proof of insurance could be the insurance card your carrier gave you, a self-insurance certificate or card, a cash deposit note or certificate, or a surety bond note or certificate.